Cardiac Monitoring Systems

 Before getting your cardiac monitoring system

 Your doctor will conduct a series of tests before proceeding with a cardiac monitoring system.
 Remote cardiac monitoring measures many of the same aspects of your heart health as the tests your doctor performs, but the results are collected over a longer period of time.
-Your experience in getting a cardiac monitoring systems will vary depending on whether the device is temporary or permanent and what type of information needs to be captured.
+Your experience in getting a cardiac monitoring system will vary depending on whether the device is temporary or permanent and what type of information needs to be captured.

 What to expect from your cardiac monitoring system